 Selecting DOCK MODE AUTO or DOCK MODE OFF

-Selecting DOCK MODE AUTO or DOCK MODE OFF is only available when the engine is not running.
+Selecting DOCK MODE AUTO or DOCK MODE OFF is only available when the engine is not running and when using a normal key.

 To change the DOCK mode of operation, carry out the following steps.